kond254/WorkflowManagement/readme.txt

 #############################################################################
 Features:

+LogIn Feature
 - WBIG GUI has a realistic login function implemented
-	- Multiple users can log in and out -> use different tabs
+	- several authorized users can log in and log out -> e.g. us different tabs or browser
-	- In addition, already logged-in users cannot log in again.
+	- in addition, users who are already logged in cannot log in again
-	- Certain users can also only access certain pages
+	- due to that, certain users habe certain access rights
-	- The role rights are stored in a JSON file with boolean values
+	- the role right are stored in a json file
-	- also the authorized users with name, password are also stored in a JSON file
+	- also the username, hash password and role are stored in a json file
-	- The password is recorded as plain text via the UI and converted into a hash value and compared with the hash value from the JSON file
+	- during a login, the plain text is converted into a hash and this hash is compared with the hash form the json file
+	- only if the username and password are correct, the user can login
-	- If the person is authorized, this person can logged in and the login status is also removed when the person log out.
+	- the login process is also logged in the console, there are several log messages
+		- the username
+		- the role
+		- successful or not
+		- someone is logged in